imennajar/belly-button-challenge/README.md

 ### Tools:

+- Visual Studio Code (VSCode): is a free, open-source code editor developed by Microsoft.
 - Javascript: is a  programming language,  primarily used for web development.

 - HTML: is the standard markup language for documents designed to be displayed in a web browser.